vivekyadav6838/Meme-Sharing-App/README.md

 # Meme-Sharing-App

-this is a basic app fully developed  in kotlin. the baisc app for learnig development
+This is a basic app fully developed in kotlin.
+The basic app for learning development